 When will I know if my talk has been accepted?

-Accept/decline notices are expected to go out in late August.
+Accept/decline notices are expected to go out by early July.
 The program will be published on the website shortly after that.

 How do I submit a talk?

 You must have an eclipse.org account before you can submit a talk.
 If you already have an eclipse.org account, log in using those credentials.